ConstantineLignos/MORSEL/README.md

 `java -jar target/morsel-1.0-SNAPSHOT-jar-with-dependencies.jar data/test/brown_wordlist.txt out.txt params/conservative.txt > log.txt`

-If you're using a data set of any significant size, you'll want to increase Java's maximum heap size, see Java's `Xmx` flag.
+Note that in the example above, redirecting the log to file is handled by the shell; MORSEL writes the log to standard output and (rare) warnings to standard error.
+If you're using a large data set, you'll want to increase Java's maximum heap size, see Java's `Xmx` flag.

 ## Evaluating MORSEL